Support at Home

 • Quarterly budget: clients can carry over unspent funds of up to $1,000 or 10% of the quarterly budget (whichever is greater).

-• Defined service list: under Support at Home, all services will be specified on a service list with clear inclusions and exclusions.
+• Defined service list: under Support at Home, all services are specified with clear inclusions and exclusions.

-• No separate administration charges: package management costs will be incorporated into service prices rather than charged as separate fees.
+• No separate administration charges: package management costs are incorporated into service prices rather than charged as separate fees.

-• Care management funding set at 10% of all quarterly budgets: this funding will be set aside for providers to deliver care planning, service coordination and to monitor, review and evaluate home care services provided.
+• Care management funding set at 10% of all quarterly budgets: this funding is set aside for providers to deliver care planning, service coordination and to monitor, review and evaluate home care services provided.

-• Separate funded Assistive Technology and Home Modifications Scheme: people will be approved at assessment for a separate funding amount for assistive technology and/or home modifications.
+• Separate funded Assistive Technology and Home Modifications Scheme: where they meet the necessary criteria, some people can be approved for a separate funding amount for assistive technology and/or home modifications.

 Support at Home Program: Support levels

-Support at Home will have 8 classifications for ongoing services, replacing the 4 Home Care Package levels.
-Each classification will have a budget for participants to access services.
+Support at Home has 8 classifications for ongoing services.
+Each classification has a funding budget for participants to access services.

 • Level 1 support includes an indicative annual budget of $10,696.72